 And before they had gone down to dinner, there had been more warmth between her and Ross than there had been for some while.
 Then at dinner he had been seated next to Elizabeth, while she had watched them from her place further down the long table.

-And on the way home, she had sensed something in him…
+And on the way home, she had sensed some trouble in him…

 “Francis thought the same thing,” Harriet said softly.
 “And he was jealous.
 And that destroyed their marriage, and drove him to almost destroy himself with drinking and gambling and loose women.
 It was the same with George – though in his case it resulted in an unreasoning, obsessive hatred of Ross.”